gwlucastrig/gridfour/docs/notes/G93-Compression-For-Floating-Point-Data.md

 data compression.
 Thus the bits-per-symbol rates for the source files were already less than the 32 bits that would be expected for the single-precision floating-point data that they provided.
-Again, all three of the data formats cited in the table are based on _non-lossy_ compression techniques that preserve the full precision of the original data.
+Again, all three of the data formats cited in the table are based on _lossless_ compression techniques that preserve the full precision of the original data.
 Better compression ratios are available using _lossy_ methods, but only at the cost of losing some information from the source data.